Transcript

 Okay.

-I should check and now everything should be good for this Grad FLS issues.
+I should check and now everything should be good for these CRUD/FLS issues.
 So one, two, three.

 I should have addressed all of them.

 And I get now a new scan.
-In the meantime I will start to work on, an unbounded SOQL statement.
-So here, yeah, another issue is that these statements have no they are unbounded essentially, so I will do something a little bit silly but just for the purpose of the demo I will add limit one thousand.
+In the meantime I will start to work on an unbounded SOQL statement.
+So here, yeah, another issue is that these statements have no limit — they are unbounded essentially, so I will do something a little bit silly but just for the purpose of the demo I will add limit one thousand.

-Here we got the scan and as as I expected I fixed all the issues for that for the CRUD FLS violation.
+Here we got the scan and as I expected I fixed all the issues for the CRUD/FLS violation.

-And now the missing one is this, SOQL statements.
+And now the missing one is this SOQL statement.
 So I will fix them.

-Adding that limit, add limit to unbounded queries and push the last change.
+Adding a limit to unbounded queries and push the last change.
 So now I should be done with my work because, essentially, I added the new feature.

-And, thanks to the Versus Code extension directly from my idea, I was able to essentially move forward and, already fix some of the, yeah, potential issues that I was going to introduce, directly in my ID without even opening a pull request.
+And, thanks to the VS Code extension directly from my IDE, I was able to essentially move forward and already fix some of the potential issues that I was going to introduce, directly in my IDE without even opening a pull request.

 So, one yeah.